Trusted WordPress tutorials, when you need them most.

 If you’re starting out with WordPress SEO, then it can be easy to get carried away and add the same keyword lots of times in the content.
 However, you should know that it goes against the web search policies of Google.

-This could lead to a penalty from Google, where your site can be demoted in rankings.
+This could lead to a Google search penalty, where your site can be demoted in rankings.
 In worst cases, Google can also remove your page from its search engine results.

 Having said that, let’s look at different ways you can fix over-optimization and avoid keyword stuffing.